 Thirsty, it attracts more dirt.
 Ever feel like a grey is always dirty?
 Most conditioners simply coat hair as well.

 To reduce the possibility of breakage, pinch small sections of hair at the base and slide down the length to comb tail with fingers.

 Would you rather daily care be easy and quick?
 What if tails stayed organized and cleaner longer?
 It is not only possible, but very simple.
 Here's how:

-1. Use an all-in-one shampoo that fortifies without stripping hair.
+1. A more effective strategy would be to use an all-in-one product that fortifies without stripping hair.
 It should have aloe vera to promote growth, medical-grade tea tree oil to kill irritants and a light conditioner that actually enriches hair.
 While tea tree is nature's best anti- septic and anti-fungal, it can vary greatly in quality.
 To eliminate rubbing, soothe bites, promote healing and growth, make sure to use only the highest grade.
 Otherwise, you may stop itching for a moment, but ultimately promote it by leaving skin more vulnerable.